 SaaS (Software as a service) is a model in which a third-party hosts applications and makes them available to customers over the Internet.
 The application is based in the cloud.
 Examples include Salesforce and GoTo Meeting.

 Sales Funnels SEO (Search Engine Optimization) is the total effort to increase quality and quantity of traffic to a website.
 The goal is organic (unpaid) search engine results.
+To understand it, picture a funnel with a large opening at the top and a small opening at the bottom.
+The top of the funnel contains prospective customers and visitors to a business.
+As prospects advance through the sales process, the less interested ones depart.
+The smaller bottom end of the funnel is completed sales.

 SBA (U.S. Small Business Administration) is a United States government agency that provides support to small businesses and entrepreneurs.